Quick Ratio Formula: How to Calculate and Interpret Your Business's Liquidity

 What is a good quick ratio?

 A quick ratio of 1.0 or above means you can cover all current liabilities without selling inventory or raising new financing.
-Many healthy businesses sit between 1.0 and 1.5.
-For growing companies without a dedicated finance team, 1.0 is a practical minimum, and reading it alongside a P&L statement adds profitability context to the liquidity picture.
+Most healthy businesses sit between 1.0 and 1.5.
+For growing companies without a dedicated finance team, 1.0 is a practical minimum.
+Reading it alongside your P&L statement adds profitability context to the liquidity picture.

-A ratio below 1.0 means your business can't cover current obligations with liquid assets alone.
-Anything between 0.5 and 1.0 calls for close tracking, while below 0.5 often signals serious distress.
-Seasonality or a one-time purchase can drag the ratio down temporarily, so trend tracking matters more than any single snapshot.
+A ratio below 1.0 means your liquid assets alone can't cover current obligations.
+Anything between 0.5 and 1.0 calls for close tracking, and below 0.5 often signals serious distress.
+That said, seasonality or a one-time purchase can drag the number down temporarily, so trend tracking matters more than any single snapshot.

 A ratio well above 2.0 signals strong flexibility, but it can also mean cash is sitting idle.
-The Circuit City study is a good example: Circuit City averaged 2.08 compared to Best Buy's 1.24, yet Circuit City went bankrupt.
-An extremely high ratio is worth questioning.
+Circuit City is the classic cautionary tale: the company averaged a quick ratio of 2.08 while Best Buy averaged 1.24, yet Circuit City went bankrupt.
+So when you see an unusually high ratio, investigate whether that cash could be working harder, or whether it's masking operational problems underneath.

 Quick ratio by industry